 If you’ve ever felt like finding a great t-shirt is an impossible mission, you’re not alone.
 The search for a tee that fits well, feels comfortable, and doesn’t fall apart after a few wears is a real challenge for bigger guys.
 Most clothing brands simply don't design with a big and tall frame in mind, leading to a cycle of frustrating shopping trips and disappointing purchases.
 Let's break down the most common issues and, more importantly, how to solve them for good.

-The Fit Problem: Too Wide, But Not Long Enough
+Problem: It's Wide Enough, But Not Long Enough

 This is the classic big and tall dilemma.
 Many brands seem to think that a bigger size just means adding more fabric to the sides, creating a shirt that’s wide and boxy but still too short.
 As one style guide points out, "Most brands get big and tall sizing completely wrong.
 They assume 'bigger' just means wider, completely ignoring the need for length."
 This leaves you with a shirt that either looks like a tent or rides up every time you raise your arms.